Rodeoclash/AwesomeEsports/README.md

 ## Websites
 - [Champria](https://champria.gg/landing) - Hard to tell exactly what they do, seems you can create scrims but also complete challenges that have payouts.
 - [Disboard](https://disboard.org/) - Find discord servers
+- [FaceIt](https://www.faceit.com/en) - Seems to be a match making client system

 ### Regional